How Often Can a Landlord Raise Rent?

 Notice period: Specify the required notice period according to local and state laws.
 This timeframe typically ranges from 30 to 60 days, depending on the jurisdiction and the type of lease agreement.

 Payment instructions: Outline how the tenant should make the new rental payments and include any changes to payment methods or addresses.
+Tenants should pay rent using the updated instructions and communicate with the landlord if they suspect any issues regarding rent payment or increase.

 Contact information: Include the contact details for the landlord or property management company where tenants can address any questions or concerns regarding the rent increase.